Home Homelab Optimized GitLab Omnibus with Runner and TLS

 • Enter the Key as WEATHER_API_KEY

-• Enter the Value as Your API key
+• Enter the Value with the free API key you got from OpenWeatherMap

 • Save changes